IsItDanOrAi/ComfyUI-Stereopsis/README.md

-Frame Delay Module for Image Sequences
+# Frame Delay Module for Image Sequences
 Overview

 <img width="1196" alt="Frame Delay" src="https://github.com/IsItDanOrAi/ComfyUI-Stereopsis/assets/162214102/1b904b96-d22c-4552-bc3a-2025c6359336">

-The DanFrameDelay module offers a sophisticated solution for manipulating image batches by repeating and inserting frames, thereby introducing a delay effect without altering the overall batch size.
+The FrameDelay module offers a sophisticated solution for manipulating image batches by repeating and inserting frames, thereby introducing a delay effect without altering the overall batch size.
 This functionality is crucial in applications requiring temporal adjustments within image sequences, such as video processing, animation, and dynamic visual effects creation.
 Features

     Frame Selection and Delay: Allows the selection of a specific frame within a batch and introduces a delay by repeating the selected frame a specified number of times.